An Attribute directive changes the appearance or behavior of a DOM element.

 Here's the updated directive in full:

 Run the app and confirm that the background color appears when

 Pass values into the directive with an @Input data binding

 Currently the highlight color is hard-coded within the directive.
 That's inflexible.
-Let the user of the directive set the color in the template with a binding.
+In this section, you give the developer the power to set the highlight color while applying the directive.

 Start by adding a